grusin/csharphomematic/README.md

 Requirements:
 - XML API addon
-- Raspberymatic complied with mono support (git the latest version, menu gconig and select mono support; make dist and flash; - manual in progress)
+- Raspberymatic compiled with mono support (git the latest version, menu gconig and select mono support; make dist and flash; - manual in progress)

 What is working:
 - I can download XMLs for device, room, function and state lists and parse them into XMLAPI.CGI objects